dleidert/bde-lock/README.md

 The [complete source](https://github.com/dleidert/bde-lock/tree/master) is assembled from text files and is human readable.
 It basically consists of the [main NSIS installer script file](/bdelock.nsi) including the [translations](https://github.com/dleidert/bde-lock/tree/master/locale), some documentation and the [wrapper script for `manage-bde.exe`](/script/bdelock.vbs).

-The installer can be created by downloading and installing the latest [Nullsoft Scriptable Install System (NSIS)](https://sourceforge.net/projects/nsis/files/latest/download) and use it to compile [`bdelock.nsi`](/bdelock.nsi).
+The installer can be created by downloading and installing the latest [Nullsoft Scriptable Install System (NSIS)](https://sourceforge.net/projects/nsis/files/latest/download) and using it to compile [`bdelock.nsi`](/bdelock.nsi).

 Even without knowing the detailed NSIS or VBscript syntax, you should be able to understand the source files.